The Future Of Coffee

 Robusta is more robust in many ways.
 It has more caffeine and antioxidants, and resists disease better than Arabica.
-In flavour, it has a lower acidity, with more body and bitterness.
+In flavor, it has a lower acidity, with more body and bitterness.

 After harvesting, coffee beans are called ‘green coffee beans’ because of a tinge that develops during drying.
 At this point, they smell and taste nothing like coffee.
 They need to be roasted first.

-Instead of removing caffeine from the bean, farmers are breeding new Decaffito plants whose cherries contain no caffeine at all.
+Instead of removing caffeine from the bean, farmers are breeding new Decaffeinate plants whose cherries contain no caffeine at all.

-White coffee beans are under-roasted to give the bean a lighter colour and the brew a smoother taste.
+White coffee beans are under-roasted to give the bean a lighter color and the brew a smoother taste.

 You can use any type of coffee to make an espresso, but medium to dark roasts are usually better as they reduce the acidity created during the espresso brewing method.

 There are many names for the different kinds of roast, but they generally fall under these four broad categories:

 A light roast has a mild and toasted grain taste with a light body, pronounced acidity and no oil on the surface of the beans.
 The lightest roast is called Light Cinnamon.

 A medium roast will have more body and less acidity than a light roast, but also has no oil on the bean surfaces.
 It’s commonly known as American Roast.

 A full roast is dark, full-bodied and with a well-developed aroma.
 A Full City Roast is strong, whereas a Viennese Roast is rich brown in color and slightly oily.